odockal/github-project-automation/README.md

 # github-project-automation
 ### Python project for github release automation

-Is uses GitHub REST API v3 to communicate with github.
+Application uses GitHub REST API v3 to communicate with github.
 It is tailored to create new release for github project with list of resolved issues for particular milestone.

 These information has to be set up in resources/config.ini file, some other resources are hard coded so far.
 This should change in future to be fully configurable.
 Also, future version should be using GitHub GraphQL API v4.